adamshostack/conflictmodeling/references/README.md

 Please keep this file as a simple list for now, with keys of the form AuthorYear.
-AuthorYear has the nice property of being human readable without jumping to a table, which [15] lacks.
+AuthorYear has the nice property of being human readable without jumping to a table, which labels like "[15]" lack.

 [Bowles18] Bowles, Nellie, "[Thermostats, Locks and Lights: Digital Tools of Domestic Abuse](https://www.nytimes.com/2018/06/23/technology/smart-home-devices-domestic-abuse.html)", New York Times, June 23, 2018